GoreLab/waves/README.md

 ## Example dataset reference distributions:
 ![Reference distributions](./man/figures/example_ref_dists.png)

-A. Root dry matter content as measured by the oven method for the seven included trials
+A. Root dry matter content as measured by the oven method for the four studies included in the example dataset

-B. Total carotenoid content as measured by HPLC.
-For consistency, only data from CIAT (study names beginning with "C") were included, as data collection methods for this trait differed from the studies in Umudike.
+B. Total carotenoid content as measured by HPLC

 ## Performance tests
 ```{r}